datapractice/machinelearners/title.md

 \author{Adrian Mackenzie}

+- Machine learning: the archaeology of data practice
 - Machine learners: an archaeology of prediction
 - Unlearning machine learning
 - Into the data: diagramming machine learning